rei2hu/html-to-image/readme.md

 So enter this.
 A super stripped html parser and renderer.
 Eh I'm still working on it.

 TODO:
+* Parsing
+    * Handle *empty* tags
     * Replace entities in content
-* Automatically extend height of picture if not enough space
+    * Add handling for more tags
+* Rendering
+    * Determine image height automatically
     * Make renderer render better
+    * Handle inline content properly
+    * Organization improvements
-* Render images
+    * Scale inner images based on width
-* Add handling for more tags
+    * Font options
+    * Other aesthetic options
+* Other
     * Documentation